r-gould/r-gould.github.io/_posts/2024-09-23-variational-perception-action.markdown

 That is, we can potentially think of iterative inference as taking place implicitly over the layers of a transformer, whereas in the brain/predictive coding it takes place over time.
 This justifies why we may expect transformers to have to be much deeper than the brain; the brain's recurrent/backward connections are *roughly* analogous to a deeper, strictly feedforward residual architecture.

-**Temporal and active predictive coding.** The above has neglected two aspects: temporality, and action selection.
-Our above framework naturally extends to this case in the following way.
+**Temporal and active predictive coding.** The above presentation of predictive coding has neglected two aspects: temporality, and action selection.
+Our general framework naturally extends to include these two aspects, as we will now show.

 ### References